mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

        - Context(Attribute): who(customer name?), when(data or time), where(store name?), what(product name?),..
      - Fact_table:
        - Record in quantifiable metrics: quantity, duration, rate,..(explaining events numerically)
-       - Ask "Is it additive?"... does it have meanings?
+       - Ask "Is it additive?"... does the additive have meanings?
+If not, it's not a fact.
      <img src="https://user-images.githubusercontent.com/31917400/59028364-61717780-8853-11e9-9720-587448b1ce76.jpg" />

    - Use `Naive ETL`=> move From **3NF** to **Star**